Friday, March 25, 2016

 VW Bug - a Mexican Vocho

-Introduced to Mexico March 1954, sixty-two years ago this month, the aging collection of the older style Vochos have a faithful following.
+Introduced to Mexico in March 1954, sixty-two years ago this month, the aging collection of the older-style Vochos has a faithful following.

-Freddy Medina & Chuck Watt pushing a Vocho to gas station
+Freddy and Chuck, pushing Vocho to gas station

-By 1978 Vochos made in Mexico were being exported back to Germany and Europe.
-At one time over one hundred thousand two-door Vochos were used as taxis in Mexico City.
+By 1978, Vochos made in Mexico were being exported back to Germany and Europe.
+At one time, over 100,000 two-door Vochos were used as taxis in Mexico City.

 Perla's Vocho - Paquita

 The red and black, convertible-topped car, named Paquita, usually sits on the street near the Comex paint store, waiting for Leslie and Perla to take her out for a ride.
-Apparently Paquita loves to go fast, and hates topes, stalling and acting cranky when forced to slow down.
+Apparently, Paquita loves to go fast and hates topes.
+She stalls and is cranky when forced to slow down.
 The rearview mirror has an annoying habit of falling off and landing in Leslie’s lap.
 Paquita is getting on in years; she is allowed to be eccentric.

 Rob Herrin and Michelle Butler - road trip in Vocho